TrickfireRobotics/urc-2023/docs/install_on_windows.md

 To leave the container (to work on other projects), run **Remote: Close Remote Connection** from the Command Palette or click the green Remote button in the bottom-left and select **Close Remote Connection**.

 You can always re-enter WSL2 then reopen in a container with this green button (**Open Folder in WSL** > `urc-2023` > **Reopen in Container**).

+### Building and Testing
+To build you can simply run the `./build.sh` command in the Visual Studio Code console.
+Similarly to launch the code or run tests you can run the `./test.sh` and `./launch.sh`.